OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 Be careful about being lead into a blind alley.
 Using an inappropriate problem-solving strategy might blind you to the solution.
+If you get stuck, try a different approach.

 **Get your hands dirty**
 Sometimes you need to just "play around" with the problem to get some